Image

 Micromobility course includes:

 Participants must be 16+ to participate in accordance with BC Law.
 Helmets and scooters will be provided.
-All participants must wear a helmet and sign a provided safety waiver.
+All participants must wear a helmet.

 Course Schedule - Spring 2026 Courses: